 Taxpayers can view the details of their outstanding tax demands on the Income Tax eFiling portal.
 Taxpayers simply need to login and navigate to e-File > Response to Outstanding Tax Demand.
 Hence, details related to the same would be available under this view.
 The taxpayer also has to submit a response to the IT Department.
 This action can also be carried out from under this view.

 It is important to go through the details of the notice after receiving it from the department.
 Along with the details, it is also important to realize how long does one have to respond back to this notice.
 Moreover, if you miss the deadline to respond to such a notice then the outstanding demand as on that date will be considered for adjustment against your refund.
-Following are the two possibilities:
+Following are the three possibilities:

 The taxpayer has to submit a response to the notice u/s 245 within 30 days of receiving this notice.
 Failing to do so will result in outstanding demand considered for adjustment against your refund after considering interest on demand.
 The interest is chargeable on principal demand pending of relevant AY.
 Therefore, the demand of interest will be adjusted against the refund without any confirmation of the assessee.